Huhngoku/ADVOCATE/doc/trace/traceElements/channel.md

 operation, after the send or receive was fully executed.
 These functions record [qCountPost] (`DedegoChanPostQCount`) as well as [tpost] and [exec] (`DedegoChanPost`).\
-A close on a channel cannot block, it only needs one recording function.
+As a close on a channel cannot block, it only needs one recording function.
 This function (`DedegoChanClose`) records all needed values.
 For [tpre] and [tpost] the same value is set.
 The same is true for [qCountPre] and [qCountPost].